 Sixteenth-century Scotland was a tempestuous place.
-The Protestant Reformation was fresh, and it appeared to be under constant threat.
+The Protestant Reformation was fresh and appeared to be under constant threat.
 Religion and monarchy were intertwined.

-Most of us know her eventual sad fate, to be captured and imprisoned by her own people, only to escape to the realm of her cousin, Elizabeth I in England, where she was imprisoned again.
+Most of us know her eventual sad fate of being captured and imprisoned by her own people, only to escape to the realm of her cousin, Elizabeth I in England, where she was imprisoned again.

 Due to these circumstances, Queen Mary was forced to abdicate her throne to her son, James VI, who was just thirteen months of age.

 Mary had hoped that her separation from her son would be temporary and that Elizabeth would come to her aid to restore her to her throne.
 How could she have known that her cousin would become her jailor and eventually sign her death warrant?

 Young King James VI of Scotland, later to become James I of England, was left essentially orphaned.

 His father, Henry Stuart, Lord Darnley, had been killed in a plot that Queen Mary may or may not have been involved in prior to her imprisonment.
 He was raised by people hungry for both secular and religious control in a strict Protestant mindset.